-A server will typically want to enable both options, but a security-restricted client will only want to enable the second option, since listening on a port is often forbidden (or pointless, if a firewall prevents incoming TCP/IP connections).
+A server will typically create the first type of endpoint; a security-restricted client will only create the second type, since listening on a real port is often forbidden (or pointless, if a firewall prevents incoming connections).

-The implication of enabling only the second option is that a server wishing to connect to a client will only be able to do so if there is an existing bi-directional connection from the client to the server.
+The implication of creating a callback endpoint is that a server wishing to call back to a client will only be able to do so if there is an existing bi-directional connection from the client to the server.
 If not, the server will receive a TRANSIENT exception.